I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 2. Turnaround Time

 The evaluation process is both an art and a science.
-It is possible that some evaluators will give you slightly more credit hours than the others.
+Some evaluators can possibly give you more credit hours than the others.

 Having said that, the evaluation result should not be substantially different as evaluators run the risk of getting disqualified by the state boards.
 Because of this, I personally do not recommend an agency based on how “lenient” it interprets your transcripts.